OUR RECORDS ARE NOW AVAILABLE ONLINE FOR YOUR CONVENIENCE!

 To start a Search for an Estate or to request a Copy of a Marriage License, please click the link below:

-(Note: on the estates it says document not available for all proceedings because we are currently not offering online image documents at this moment in time.
+(Note: 1.
+Marriage Licenses only date back until 1988 for our online records.
+If you need a copy for one that is before this time period, you will need to visit our office or mail a request in.
+2. On the estates it says document not available for all proceedings because we are currently not offering online image documents at this moment in time.
 This is just an index.
 If you need copies of certain documents from a file, you will still need to visit our office to obtain them.)

 Marriage License Information: